Mirmu/ParalogMatching.jl/README.md

 | [![][docs-latest-img]][docs-latest-url] | [![][travis-img]][travis-url] [![][appveyor-img]][appveyor-url] [![][codecov-img]][codecov-url] |

-This package implements the paralog matching technique presented in the paper [Simultaneous identification of specifically interacting paralogs and inter-protein contacts by Direct-Coupling Analysis](http://arxiv.org/abs/1605.03745) by Thomas Gueudré, Carlo Baldassi, Marco Zamparo, Martin Weigt and Andrea Pagnani.
+This package implements the paralog matching technique presented in the paper *"Simultaneous identification of specifically interacting paralogs and interprotein contacts by Direct Coupling Analysis"* by Thomas Gueudré, Carlo Baldassi, Marco Zamparo, Martin Weigt and Andrea Pagnani, Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+201607570 (2016), [doi:10.1073/pnas.1607570113](http://dx.doi.org/10.1073/pnas.1607570113)

 The main idea of the method is to perform a statistical analysis of two given multiple sequence alignments, each containing one protein family.
 Each familiy should